Codecademy/docs/content/language-agnostic/encyclopedia/what-is-machine-learning.md

 - Unsupervised Learning: Machine Learning algorithms that receive unlabeled data as input and produce a grouping or clustering as output.
 * Clustering: Recognize patterns and structures in unlabeled data by grouping them into clusters.
-* Dimensionality Reduction: Scale down the amount of dimensions in the dataset from a high-dimensional space into a low-dimensional space, while maintaing the maximum amount of relevant information.
+* Dimensionality Reduction: Scale down the amount of dimensions in the dataset from a high-dimensional space into a low-dimensional space, while maintaining the maximum amount of relevant information.

 Some methods used in unsupervised learning include: